 Where you are right now, I’ve been there.
 I cry real tears over my business.
 My feelings get hurt too.
 It is time to pick yourself up out of this rut and remind your inner hustler what you are here for.
 Then, don’t stop until you get there.

 During a brief stint working as a 911 dispatcher, my co-workers and I would take turns bringing in different gourmet coffee.
 In the midst of an intense discussion about what coffee tastes better, one of the deputies recommended butter coffee and another co-worker agreed.

 Assuming butter coffee was simply a slab of butter melted into my coffee, I scooped out some of our salted margarine from the bin and dropped it into my coffee.
 “Gross!”
 I said to myself as I poured it down the drain.

-Almost a year later, and after losing approximately 30 lbs from LINK cutting soda, I set out on a journey to heal my ADD.
+Almost a year later, and after losing approximately 30 lbs from cutting sugar, I set out on a journey to heal my ADD symptoms.
 It was then, that I stumbled upon “Butter Coffee” in a different light.

 Bulletproof Coffee: The worldwide coffee phenomenon.

-During an interview with Regina Meridith, Dave Asprey, founder of Bulletproof coffee, explained the cognitive benefits of adding butter and brain octane oil to your coffee, only this time I learned a. it needs to be unsalted, grass fed, butter (not margarine) b.to blend it all together to create a foamy latte-textured drink.
+During an interview with Regina Meridith, Dave Asprey, founder of Bulletproof coffee, explained the cognitive benefits of adding butter and brain octane oil to your coffee, only this time I learned that it needs to be unsalted, grass fed, butter (not margarine) as well as to blend it all together to create a foamy latte-textured drink.